JoyeBright/NLP981/README.md

     * [NLP981] 1st semester of 2019/1398

 ## Contents

- * Week 1: Supervised Classification
+* ### Week 1
+  Supervised Classification, Confusion Matrix, Whisker Plot, Data Splitting, Using Supervised Models like Logistic Regression, Decision Tree and so no.